CataCsas/Linux_CLI/README.md

 > [!NOTE]
 > The option *-mmin* can be used instead of *-mtime* if the search is to be based on minutes rather than days.

+## Scenario 05

+In this activity, Linux commands are used to modify a directory structure and the files it contains, and to add text to a file using nano text editor.

+The */home/analyst* directory contains the following subdirectories and files:

+- home
+  - analyst
+    - notes
+      - Q3patches.txt
+      - tempnotes.txt
+    - reports
+      - Q1patches.txt
+      - Q2patches.txt
+    - temp

+A few changes are needed to the */home/analyst* directory to match the following subdirectories and file structure:

+- home
+  - analyst
+    - logs
+    - notes
+      - tasks.txt
+    - reports
+      - Q1patches.txt
+      - Q2patches.txt
+      - Q3patches.txt

+### Task 1 - Create a new directory